Information for Residents

 Flood Prevention Tips

-- Don't litter.
+Make sure all outdoor garbage cans stay tightly covered.
 Rain water washes trash and debris into storm drains which flow untreated to our beaches and bays.

-- Make sure your car is in good repair.
-Automotive fluids that leak onto our streets are a leading cause of pollution in our rivers, bays and ocean front.
+Pick up after your pets — rain water can wash pet waste into our storm drains causing bacterial contamination at our beaches.
+Keep your car in good repair - automotive fluids that leak onto our streets are a leading cause of pollution in our rivers, bays and ocean front.